 An open form is a form which does have undefined names, meaning that its value is not fully specified.

-The is_closed function may be applied to a form, returning true if closed or F if open.
-This can be handy for dynamic loading.
+There is a function is_closed which may be applied to a form, returning T if closed or F if open.
+This is not commonly used, but it can be handy for meta-level tasks such as dynamic loading or interactive checking.

 A context is a function which supplies definitions for zero or more undefined names in a form.